anoma/namada/documentation/docs/src/user-guide/ibc.md

 # Using IBC with Namada

 This document describes using the inter-blockchain communication (IBC) protocol with Namada.
-This documentation covers being able to create connections through IBC as well as setting up local fractal instances of Namada for testing purposes.
+This documentation covers being able to create connections through IBC as well as setting up local instances of Namada for testing purposes.

 > **Warning**
 >
-> This is quite an advanced feature at the moment and is currently in development
+> This is quite an advanced feature at the moment and development is still ongoing.

 This document will cover three essential steps for using IBC with Namada